Industry Pulse: The latest construction data and statistics

 - MarketWatch Housing starts ease in April after strong first quarter

 The National Association of Realtors releases data for existing home sales, which represent the majority of activity in the housing market, each month.
 The report also includes information for the share of first-time buyers purchasing existing properties.

-- National Association of Realtors Existing-Home Sales Slide in December; 2016 Sales Best Since 2006
+- National Association of Realtors Existing-Home Sales Jumped 4.4% in March

-- Reuters U.S. existing home sales fall as supply hits 17-year low
+- Reuters U.S. existing home sales surge 4.4 percent in March

 New home sales

 New home sales account for approximately 10% of the total housing market.
 The monthly report from the U.S. Commerce Department also delves into regional new home sales as well as the median price of new properties.

 - Construction Dive New-home sales keep climbing in March as inventory tigthens